martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

 ## Syslog server
 The Monasca Log Agent is supposed to run on a remote (virtual) machine and acts as a syslog server.
-The logs must be sent from a FIWARE Lab Nodes to the Monasca Log Agent via syslog.
-Every FIWARE Lab Node should have its own instance of the Monasca Log Agent.
+The logs must be sent from FIWARE Lab Nodes to the Monasca Log Agent via syslog.
+Every FIWARE Lab Node should run its own instance of the Monasca Log Agent.

 ## Installing the Monasca Log Agent
-Copy the [log-client/monasca-log-agent][2] directory to the syslog server's home folder.
-Then, using [docker][1], pull the [image][9] and run it in a container, as follows:
+Copy the [log-client/monasca-log-agent](https://github.com/martel-innovate/deep-log-inspection/tree/master/log-client/monasca-log-agent) directory to the syslog server's home folder.
+Then, using [docker](https://www.docker.com/), pull the [image](https://hub.docker.com/r/martel/monasca-log-agent/) and run it in a container, as follows:

     docker pull martel/monasca-log-agent
-    docker run -d --name=monasca-log-agent --restart on-failure -v ./monasca-log-agent/logstash.conf:/etc/logstash/conf.d/logstash.conf -p 1025:1025/udp martel/monasca-log-agent
+    docker run -d --name=monasca-log-agent --restart on-failure \
+     -v ./monasca-log-agent/logstash.conf:/etc/logstash/conf.d/logstash.conf \
+     -p 1025:1025/udp martel/monasca-log-agent

 Logstash's syslog input plugin will be listening for logs on port 1025 and the monasca_log_api output plugin will send them to the Monasca Log API.
-The pipeline can be found in [logstash.conf][4].
+The pipeline can be found in [logstash.conf](https://github.com/martel-innovate/deep-log-inspection/blob/master/log-client/monasca-log-agent/logstash.conf).

 The monasca_log_api output plugin must authenticate to Keystone, so make sure it authenticates to the same instance as the Monasca Log API.
 Please refer to Monasca Log API's [configuration guide](monasca-log-api.md) for more details.